 Smartphone manufacturers realized that these two categories weren’t enough.
 Although people didn’t want to buy budget phones, many weren’t willing to pay the exclusive costs of premium models.
 This is why you will now find mid-range models.

 If you look closely, these models have similar software and features as their more expensive counterparts.
-Sure, the phones may not be as sophisticated, but they do score rather high on quality and usability.
+The phones may not be as sophisticated, but they score rather high on quality and usability.

-It should be noted that the companies have cut costs when it comes to the frame of the phone.
+It should be noted that the companies have cut costs regarding the phone’s frame.
 They typically aren’t made from the same high-end materials as premium models.
 Apart from this, however, the differences are far and few in-between.

 There are numerous factors involved in whether or not you should get a new phone.
-To ensure that you are making the right decision, carefully consider every point.
-It is only then that you will be able to make a fully informed decision.
+To ensure that you make the right decision, consider every point carefully.
+Only then will you be able to make a fully informed decision.
 In turn, you are more likely to enjoy the purchase (or non-purchase) that you have made.